 - The disabling condition must have occurred prior to age 26.
 The savings account may be opened after that age, but the disability must have existing prior to the 26th birthday.

 - The individual must be considered disabled based on criteria set by the Social Security Administration (SSA).
 If he or she already receives SSI or SSDI payments and meets the age criteria, then approval is automatic.
+If you experience blindness as determined by the Social Security Act and meets the age criteria, then approval is automatic.
 If not, then self-certification of disability is possible, but it would be advisable to have a medical doctor sign a letter certifying the individual does meet the functional requirements outlined by the SSA.

 It is important to note that upon the death of the individual the remaining balance in the account will be subject to the Medicaid’s payback provision.
 There were some other updates included in the Tax Cuts and Jobs Act of 2017 that may be found on the IRS website.

 How do I open an ABLE Account?

 There are many ABLE account options available, both within the state and outside.
 The individual is limited to one ABLE account, but may transfer between accounts if a better option is found.
 Visit NC ABLE to see programs in North Carolina.
 Most programs may be started online and funded electronically; the IRS now permits funds in qualified 529 programs to be rolled into an ABLE account.
 The disabled individual may open the account on his/her own, or a family member may open the account and contribute to it.
 The ABLE National Resource Center website has more information on ABLE.
 You can also visit NCABLE.NC.gov to view an enrollment checklist that will walk you through what you need to open an NC ABLE Account.